iStockphoto.com / Sean Pavone

 Southington salutes the local bounty with arts and crafts, bed races, a carnival, entertainment, fireworks and a parade the first two weekends in October during the Apple Harvest Festival .
 Also in early October is the Head of the Riverfront Rowing Regatta , one of New England's largest rowing events with high school, collegiate, individual and masters rowers racing on the Connecticut River.

 Middletown is the location for the Wesleyan Potters Exhibit and Sale in late November and early December.
-In late November through January, Bushnell Park is transformed into a winter wonderland during Winterfest Hartford , with ice-skating, holiday light displays and photos with Santa Claus among the festive offerings.
+More than 200 juried artists offer their work in fiber weaving, metalworking and pottery.
+In late November through December, Bushnell Park is transformed into a winter wonderland during Winterfest Hartford , with ice-skating, holiday light displays and photos with Santa Claus among the festive offerings.

 See all the AAA recommended events for this destination.